Sponsor Parents and Grandparents for Canadian Immigration

 • Be residing in Canada (potential applicants will need to provide a proof of status during the Interest to Sponsor phase);

-• Exceed the minimum necessary income level for this program (if married or in a common-law relationship, the income of both the sponsor and spouse can be included) and provide proof of income to IRCC; and
+• Meet or exceed the minimum necessary income level for this program (if married or in a common-law relationship, the income of both the sponsor and spouse can be included) and provide proof of income to IRCC; and

 • Sign an undertaking:

-• to financially support the sponsored for 20 years (starting when they become permanent residents);
+• to financially support the sponsored for 20 years (starting when they become permanent residents)—applicants in Quebec will need to sign an undertaking for 10 years; and

-• to repay any social assistance benefits paid to the sponsored family members (if applicable) for a period of 20 years; and/or
+• to repay any social assistance benefits paid to the sponsored family members (if applicable) for a period of 20 years.

 Applicants to the PGP will have to prove that they meet the minimum income requirements by submitting notices of assessment issued by the Canadian Revenue Agency (CRA) in support of their application.